jcheung824/file-mover/Readme.md

-# File Move Refactor Tool
+# File Mover Refactor Tool

 A CLI tool to **move files and automatically update all relevant import statements** in a monorepo or multi-package TypeScript/JavaScript project.